Ornela88/SQL-and-Tableau-project/README.md

 # SQL-and-Tableau-project
-SQL scripts and Tablue scripts to analyze Brazilian's Market between ENIAC and MAGIST e-commerce
+SQL and Tablue data to analyze Brazilian's Market between ENIAC and MAGIST e-commerce